mirob2005/Light_Wave_GL/README.txt

 * This test implementation will attempt to model the global illumination in the scene more like a wave rather than a point light source

-* FPS is shown at the bottom of the screen
+* FPS is shown in the title bar

 TODO: